Skip to content

 Delewarellc framework

-The 4-Bank Application Strategy: maximize US bank approval
+The 4-Bank Application Strategy for US Banking

-The 4-Bank Application Strategy is Delewarellc's protocol of submitting bank applications to 4 banks simultaneously (Mercury, Wise, Relay, Payoneer) to maximize approval probability for non-resident founders.
+The 4-Bank Application Strategy is Delewarellc's protocol of submitting bank applications to 4 banks simultaneously (Mercury, Wise, Relay, Payoneer) to

 The three buckets